-One of the most widespread applications of CBD is in the treatment of Post Traumatic Stress Disorder.
-PTSD is a very common disorder with more than 3 million US cases per year.
+Post Traumatic Stress Disorder (PTSD) is a very common disorder with more than 3 million US cases per year.
 The symptoms of PTSD are often uncomfortable, including nightmares, avoidance of certain activities, heightened reactions, depression, and anxiety.

 The most common treatment for PTSD in the United States is a pharmaceutical medication that often carries with it a long list of serious side effects.
 Those suffering from PTSD often feel relegated to a life of pharmaceutical drugs – that is, until they stumble upon the wonderful healing effects of CBD.

-Cannabidiol, or CBD, is an all-natural, plant-based PTSD treatment option derived from hemp.
+Cannabidiol, or CBD, is an all-natural, plant-based supplement derived from hemp, any many anecdotal reports show positive results when using CBD for PTSD.
 Although PTSD itself is not curable – because the event can’t be un-lived – it’s symptoms no longer have to run your life.
 Interestingly enough, PTSD is one of the approved conditions for medical marijuana in many states.

 What Studies Exist to Support the Use of CBD in PTSD?